hexops/devlog/_posts/2021-10-31-perfecting-glfw-for-zig-and-finding-undefined-behavior.md

 This explains why nobody has caught this UB in GLFW yet, too: it works by accident!
 Just because the compiler likes to use 32-bit registers in this context.

-And this change benefits all the languages out there using GLFW: `pull request coming soon!`
+And this change benefits all the languages out there using GLFW: [glfw/glfw#1986](https://github.com/glfw/glfw/pull/1986)

 ## Defaults are _critical_